-One key component of managing your Atlassian applications is managing their upgrades.
-Upgrades can present a daunting and significant time investment for many companies, generally involving applications, add-ons, and integrations, with a large number of users dependent on the success
+One key component of managing your Atlassian products is managing their upgrades.
+Upgrades can present a daunting and significant time investment for many companies, generally involving apps, custom-developed plugins, and integrations, with a large number of users dependent on their success.